microsoft/ccf-app-samples/data-reconciliation-app/demo-app/demo-overview.md

 Business transactions and project collaboration require sharing information amongst multiple parties.
 Often, the data being shared is confidential.
 The data may be personal information, financial records, medical records, private citizen data, etc. Public and private organizations require their data be protected from unauthorized access.
 Sometimes these organizations even want to protect data from computing infrastructure operators or engineers.

-Azure confidential computing lets you process data from multiple sources **without exposing the input data to other parties**.
+Azure confidential computing lets you process data from multiple sources without exposing the input data to other parties.
 This type of secure computation enables scenarios such as anti-money laundering, fraud-detection, and secure analysis of healthcare data.

 In secure multi-party computing, encrypted data goes into the enclave.
 The enclave decrypts the data using a key, performs analysis, gets a result, and sends back an encrypted result that a party can decrypt with the designated key.